Report on Government Services 2023

 An overview of the School education services performance indicator results are presented.
 Different delivery contexts, locations and types of clients can affect the equity, effectiveness and efficiency of school education services.

-Information to assist the interpretation of these data can be found with the indicators below and all data (footnotes and data sources) are available for download from Download supporting material.
+Information to assist the interpretation of these data can be found with the indicators below and all data (footnotes and data sources) are available for download above as an excel spreadsheet and as a CSV dataset.
 Data tables are identified by a ‘4A’ prefix (for example, table 4A.1).